 “Let him learn to admire the Hebrew, the Greek, and the Latin and the Teuton”

 I’m presupposing that Jay-Z thought naming his latest album after two random historical artifacts somehow puts it on par with their significance.
 What remote relationship do Jay-Z, the Magna Carta, and the Holy Grail even share?
-But I get it, “Magna Carta” and “Holy Grail” make the product seem more prominent and what in America could be more revered and accepted than Greco-Roman culture when you want to exude a legendary feel?
+But I get it, “Magna Carta” and “Holy Grail” make the product seem more prominent.
+What in America could be more revered and accepted than Greco-Roman culture when you want to exude a legendary feel?
 He may as well have thrown in the Rosetta Stone for good measure.
 At least that would acknowledge ancient Egyptian hieroglyphs and thereby some extent of “Africanness.”

 “Before we came to this country we were kings and queens, never porch monkeys.
 There was empires in Africa called Kush, Timbuktu, where every race came to get books.
 To learn from black teachers who taught Greeks and Romans, Asian Arabs and gave them gold when gold was converted to money it all changed, money then became empowerment for Europeans.
 The Persian military invaded, they heard about the gold, the teachings, and everything sacred.
 Africa was almost robbed naked, slavery was money, so they began making slave ships.
 Egypt was the place that Alexander the Great went.
 He was so shocked at the mountains with black faces.
 Shot up they nose to impose what basically still goes on today, you see?” – Nas.
 “I Can.”
 God’s Son.

 Now ask yourself, where does your fidelity to art’s sound representation of history lie?
 Is Jay-Z miseducated?

 But then irony rears its head as we’re reminded things can be construed as either profane and audacious for the purpose of publicity or social awareness advocacy.
 Both artists, due to art’s sheer subjectivity, can and will endure their share of condemnation.
 Yet it all seriousness, pitting two men against each other while criticizing one or both hardly results to anything constructive.
 The chasm is a playground for a long storied matchup that, in this context, is no more than mere banter.